Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/final_output/Analysis conclusions.md

 This is an approach used often in commercial cold water dispenser.
 This would include fitting a secondary smaller water tank, which would be cooled constantly with a cyclic cooler.
 This would be the most energy efficient option, however also the most complex to implement.
 This option would be the best one if the power limitation prove to be impossible to overcome.

+In this case we recommend to purchase a commercial cold water dispenser to reverse engineer the solutions used there.